openvinotoolkit/nncf/docs/compression_algorithms/CompressWeights.md

 ```

 - `NF4` mode can be considered for improving accuracy, but currently models quantized to nf4 should not be faster models
-  quantized to 8-bit integer on client processors.
-Some speed up is expected on server processors in the future releases.
-  Here's the example how to compress weights to nf4 data type with group size = 128, except first embedding and last linear layers - they are compressed to 8-bit integer data type.
+  quantized to 8-bit integer.
+Here's the example how to compress weights to nf4 data type with group size = 128.
   Different `group_size` and `ratio` are also supported.

 ```python